cylnlp/AdaPrompt/README.md

-In this work, we introduce, **AdaPrompt** a framwork that retrieves data from large raw text for continual pre-training prompt-based systems.
+In this work, we introduce **AdaPrompt**, a framwork that retrieves data from large raw text for continual pre-training prompt-based systems.

 *[AdaPrompt: Adaptive Model Training for Prompt-based NLP](https://aclanthology.org/2022.findings-emnlp.448/)*